Transforming Teaching to Generate Student Success

 - Self-assess how they are doing and how they can be successful.

-LCME requires medical schools to map program objectives to Physician Competencies Reference Set (PCRS).
-(Learning Objectives for Medical Student Education Report, 1998).
-The program objectives at the UCR School of Medicine are identical to LCME accreditation standards.
-Likewise, block objectives need to be in alignment with program objectives, and course outcomes need to align with block objectives.
-Finally, individual lesson learning outcomes must align with course outcomes.
+LCME requires medical schools to map program objectives to their Educational Program Objectives (EPOs).
+Likewise, course objectives need to be in alignment with educational program objectives, and session objectives need to align with course objectives.
+Finally, assessments must align to course and/or session objectives.

 Begin with an end in mind

 Ask yourself what students should know or be able to do by the end of your lesson.
-You may want to review the Physician Competencies Reference Set (PCRS) to see if you can use any of the items verbatim (Englander et al., 2013).
-The competencies may be too broad for your specific lesson outcome, but you may be able to borrow some of the language.
+You may want to review the UCR Educational Program Objectives (EPOs).
+The competencies may be too broad for your specific session objective, but you may be able to borrow some of the language.

-A learning outcome begins with a stem like this: "By the end of this lesson, students will be able to..."
+A learning objective begins with a stem like this: "By the end of this lesson, students will be able to..."

-Once you have a draft of your learning outcome, ask yourself if it meets the three main criteria.
+Once you have a draft of your learning objective, ask yourself if it meets the three main criteria.

 - Is it specific?